This part of our Learning From 2020 tools for artists and producers.

 We are so pleased that the Paul Hamlyn Foundation has encouraged us to share our learning from our experience in reopening the opera/theatre sector last year.
-Tête à Tête safely hosted 18 different live productions with live audiences between July and September 2020, including a DCMS pilot for the return to indoor performance.
+Tête à Tête safely hosted 19 different live productions with live audiences between July and September 2020, including a DCMS pilot for the return to indoor performance.
 We have some way still to go, with the reporting, but wanted to share a draft now as we continue to reflect, refine and hone our thinking.
-You can read the full festival evaluation here.
+You can read the full festival evaluation here, and read advice on specific parts of bringing a festival to life here.
 As ever, we’re always really happy to hear your thoughts.

 1. Don’t hang about.
 Triggering #Coronachorus ten days before lockdown meant we were really over “going online” and “art in isolation” pretty much before everyone else had started.